Tuxedo Cake

 Dark and White Chocolate Mousse Filling

-- Place a large mixing bowl and hand mixer beaters or the bowl of stand mixer and whisk attachment in the freezer.
+• Place a large mixing bowl and hand mixer beaters or the bowl of a stand mixer and whisk attachment in the freezer.
 This makes it easier and quicker to whip up the whipped cream for the mousse.

-- Then pour 2 cups of heavy cream, 1/4 cup of powdered sugar, 2 tsp of vanilla extract or vanilla bean paste, and 1/2 tsp of fine salt in a large bowl or the bowl of a stand mixer fit with a whisk attachment.
+• Then pour 2 cups of heavy cream, 1/4 cup of powdered sugar, 2 tsp of vanilla extract or vanilla bean paste, and 1/2 tsp of fine salt into a large bowl, or the bowl of a stand mixer fit with a whisk attachment.

-- Pour the melted white chocolate/heavy cream mixture into the remaining whipped cream using a rubber spatula.
-At this point, the white chocolate mixture should have cooled down a bit and should still be fluid but shouldn't be hot to the touch.
+• Pour the melted white chocolate/heavy cream mixture into the remaining whipped cream and fold together using a rubber spatula.
+At this point, the white chocolate mixture should have cooled down a bit and should still be fluid, but not hot to the touch.
 Use the spatula to swoop around the sides of the bowl and pull through the center.
 Be careful not to over-mix the mousse, or it will become deflated and lose its structure.

 Chocolate Ganache Frosting